Septic Tank Cleaning in Northeast Ohio

 Septic Tank Cleaning: What to Expect

-A typical cleaning visit takes 30 to 90 minutes depending on tank size and access.
-When we arrive, we locate your access points, open the lids, and pump out everything in the tank using our vacuum truck.
-We check the inlet and outlet baffles for damage, clean the effluent filter if your tank has one, and inspect the lid and risers for cracks or wear.
+A typical cleaning visit takes 30 to 60 minutes depending on tank size and access.
+When we arrive, we locate your access points, open the lids, pump the tank down, and remove the built-up waste.
+If the sludge is extremely thick, we may backflush more than once to get it moving and thoroughly remove it from the system.
+We check the inlet and outlet baffles for damage, handle filter cleaning based on the system type, and inspect the lid and risers for cracks or wear.

 If you do not know when the tank was last cleaned, the lid is buried, or you just bought the property, tell us when you call.
 We can talk through access and scheduling before the truck rolls.